The Administration Division provides the following services for the Sheriff’s Office:

 The Administration Division also oversees the Sheriff’s Office Training Unit.
 The Training Unit provides training to all Sheriff’s Office staff, both licensed and non-licensed.
 The Training Unit also hosts training for law enforcement officers and civilian staff from agencies in the region on many law enforcement related topics.

 The Training Unit is responsible for managing the Sheriff’s Office outdoor firearms range.
 The range is used by the Sheriff’s Office as well as federal, state and local law enforcement agencies from around the region.

 The unit also provides training for all reserve officers and conducts an internship program for students pursuing a career in law enforcement.
-Contact Lieutenant Dan Douglas at 763-324-5004 if you have an interest a law enforcement internship.
+Contact Lieutenant Andy Knotz at 763-324-5004 if you have an interest a law enforcement internship.

 Technology continues to play a larger role in the daily operations of the Office.
 Technology includes personal computers and squad laptop computers, body worn camera systems, in-squad camera systems, complex scientific instruments, complex video and audio recording systems, and many software applications that assist our staff in performing their jobs.
 The Administration Division acts as the liaison between the Sheriff’s Office and Anoka County Information Technology and ensures that our staff have the technology available to them necessary to accomplish their duties.